Has survival of the fittest food plants raised the prospect that a bacterial pestilence could ruin the world’s food supply?

 Lazickas cautions that there are probably only about a dozen genetically modified plants that consumers can buy in most stores.
 But they are big ones, and include corn and soybeans.

-GMOs are mostly in processed foods – but don’t expect to find their names on most labels of foods that contain them, after the U.S. Senate voted this week not to require they be listed in the Farm Bill before Congress.
+GMOs are mostly in processed foods – but don’t expect to find their names on most labels of foods that contain them, after the U.S. Senate voted this week not to require they be listed.
+They turned down an amendment by a 3-1 margin in the Farm Bill before Congress.

 Whatever you believe about GMOs, cross-breeding and mass farm production has dramatically changed the world food supply, the co-op staffers said.